AnthonyByansi/Clickstream-Data-Processing/README.md

 5. Storing Processed Data:
       * Choose a storage system like Apache Hadoop, Apache HBase, or a database of your choice.
       * Store the processed clickstream data for further analysis.

+5. Analysis and Visualization:
+      * Use Scala, Apache Spark, or any other data analysis tool to perform further analysis on the processed clickstream data.
+      * Visualize the results using libraries like Matplotlib, Tableau, or Apache Superset.

+For more detailed instructions and code examples, refer to the documentation and source code in this repository